mattvenn/zero-to-asic-www/content/_index.md

 Learn to design and fabricate your own [ASIC](/terminology/asic)!
 Thanks to the new Open Source [Process Development Kit](/terminology/pdk) from Google and Skywater along with the OpenLANE ASIC tools from [Efabless](https://efabless.com/).

 GCC revolutionised compiling, Linux revolutionised computing.
+Android revolutionised phones.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.

 This course will give you the experience of creating your own microchip, using free and open source tools.